 Can you tell us?

-The high concentration of hydrogen ions creates a potential gradient so the molecules will diffuse from higher concentration (inter membranous space) to lower concentration (inner matrix) and also outside the hydrogen ions create electronegativity while inner become electropositive so there is a force of attraction between them.
+The high concentration of hydrogen ions creates a potential gradient so the molecules will diffuse from higher concentration (inter membranous space) to lower concentration (inner matrix) and also outside the hydrogen ions create electronegativity while the inner becomes electropositive so there is a force of attraction between them.

 But how they will enter?